Mighty Goose: Development and release

 Mighty Goose was developed by Richard Lems, who previously worked on Kunai, an action platformer.
 The game's development took two years, and overlapped Kunai's development by a year.
 Lems worked on the game alone for around half a year, and met MP2 Games, who would offer to port the game to consoles.
 A QA team and composer were hired, and the developers signed with Playism.
 It took 1.5 more years to complete the game's development.
 The core of Mighty Goose took inspiration from Metal Slug.
 A level from the game, where Mighty Goose has to jump from vehicle to vehicle in a convoy, took inspiration from Mad Max.
 The character of Mighty Goose was created from Lems' character sketches in a Moleskine-style book.
 One of the characters was a goose wearing power armor.
 Lems was unaware that Untitled Goose Game was in development, stating that he was "facing a dilemma" on whether to change the character.

 Mighty Goose was announced in September 2020 for PC, PlayStation 4, Xbox One, and Switch, and was scheduled to release in 2021.
 Mighty Goose launched on June 5 for PlayStation 4, PlayStation 5, Xbox One, Switch, and PC.
 Mighty Goose was added to Xbox Game Pass on September 30.
 In November, Mighty Goose was one of 17 games to receive Xbox Touch Controls.
 In January 2022, a trailer was released for an update that would add a water-themed stage to the game.
-The update was planned to release in Q1 2022.
-The update was released on April 19.
+The update was planned to release in Q1 2022, then released on April 19.
 The levels could be unlocked after completing Mighty Goose's campaign.